Affirmative Action

 d.
 Ethnicity - See National Origin.

-f.
-Gender Identity - Gender identity is a term that covers a multitude of sexual identities including, but not limited to, transgender individuals, who are persons whose gender identity or gender presentation falls outside of stereotypical gender norms.
+e.
+Gender Identity - An individual’s sense of their gender as male, female, a blend of both, or neither, which may or may not be different from their sex assigned at birth.
+Gender identity is a term that covers a multitude of identities including, but not limited to, gender nonconforming individuals, nonbinary individuals, and transgender individuals, and includes any person whose gender identity or gender presentation falls outside of or is perceived to be outside stereotypical gender norms.

 h.
 National Origin - A “national origin group” or “ethnic group” is a group sharing a common language, culture, ancestry, and/or other similar social characteristics.